+To receive services and obtain the protection of Section 504 and the ADA, each individual must show that they are an individual with a disability who is requesting reasonable accommodations.
 Students are eligible to receive official accommodations only if they request accommodations through the DSS Office.
 VCU faculty are not obligated to provide accommodations for students with disabilities without proper notification from DSS.
-Students may initiate the accommodation process at any time; however accommodations are not retroactive, and the registration process takes time.
+Students may initiate the accommodation process at any time, however accommodations are not retroactive and the registration process takes time.
 Therefore, DSS staff always recommend that students initiate the process as soon as possible rather than wait for academic and social-emotional responsibilities to become overly stressful and/or overwhelming.

 In order to be eligible to receive accommodations, students must complete a three-step process of self-identification.

 In addition to the paperwork completed by the student, all students who wish to register at DSS must provide documentation of their disability.
 Documentation must be supplied by a qualified professional, be relatively current, and follow certain criteria, as provided in the Documentation Guidelines.
-As with the intake paperwork, documentation can be provided to DSS in person, or via fax, snail-mail, or e-mail.
+As with the intake paperwork, documentation can be provided to DSS in person or via fax, snail-mail, or e-mail.

 Once both proper documentation and intake paperwork are received by DSS, the student will be contacted by a staff member at DSS regarding scheduling an intake meeting.